DipeshTest/createrdsinstance/README.md

 ---

 # Create AWS RDS Instance
-This activity allows you to create AWS RDS DB Instance of your choice.This activity is built by Team AllStars.
+This activity allows you to create AWS RDS DB Instance of your choice.
+This activity is built by Team AllStars.

 ## Installation
 ### Flogo CLI